 Total 2m FM Contacts on 4 summits: 52 (Plus 2 contacts with the Wainwright summit Troutbeck Tongue LDW-207)

 Total SOTA S2S Contacts = 8

-My GPX track has been loaded into the SOTA Mapping project and Viewranger, however if you do download it to use I would advise you exercise caution in using it the section at the base of Tryfan and on the approach to Glyder Fach where I lost the path in mist.
+My GPX track has been loaded into the SOTA Mapping project and Viewranger, however if you do download it to use I would advise you to exercise caution in using it for the section at the base of Tryfan and on the approach to Glyder Fach where I lost the path in mist.